21 reasons walking works

 Walk your way to health and happiness

-Sydney is set to play host to the world’s largest and most influential conference on walking, Walk21.
-It’s a significant step for the city, and one that’s got the backing of the Australian Medical Association.
+Sydney played host to the world’s largest and most influential conference on walking, Walk21, in 2014.
+It’s a significant step for the city, and one that had the backing of the Australian Medical Association.

-“AMA (NSW) welcomes Walk21 to Sydney and supports initiatives that encourage people to be active.
+“AMA (NSW) welcomed Walk21 to Sydney and supports initiatives that encourage people to be active.
 Walking is proven to be one of the best forms of exercise for overall health and well-being for all age groups,” said the association’s Vice President, Dr Saxon Smith.

 When it comes to the health of a city and its residents, nothing beats walking.
 This is a perfect opportunity to explore 21 reasons why walking works.

 1. Deals with diabetes

 Extensive research links brisk walking to a significant risk reduction for developing type 2 diabetes.
 A recent British study found that people with a family history of the disease who walked briskly improved insulin sensitivity.

 Walking significantly reduces the risk of stroke and aids stroke recovery.
 Long-term research shows that both men and women with increased fitness levels who did regular brisk walking had up to 40 per cent lower risk of suffering a stroke than those with the lowest fitness level.